Humol-e/Meli-Searcher/README.md

    ## Features

-   - **Item Management**: Add, update, and delete items from the tracking system.
+   - **Item Management**: Add, update, and delete items from the scraper system.
    - **CSV Integration**: Uses `.csv` files for data storage and manipulation.
-   - **Command-Line Interface**: Interact with the application through a user-friendly command-line interface.
+   - **Streamlit Interface**: Interact with the application through a user-friendly streamlit interface.

    ## Requirements